Find a qualified trainer

 You've gone through the process of deciding that you want some help, and that you can afford a medium term commitment, now it's time to ensure they are who they say they are!
 The NRPT believes the key to hiring a successful and certified personal trainer, is making sure you go through all the steps below.
 All NRPT trainers have to have steps 1, 2 and 3, so all you need to sort out is steps 4, 5 and 6.

-• Step 1: Look for qualifications
+Step 1: Look for qualifications

-Ideally look for someone that has more than just "beginner-level" qualifications.
+All trainers listed in the NRPT have a level 3 qualification, so you can be sure that they are qualified to the right level.
+If you find someone who isn't an NRPT member, ideally look for someone that has more than just "beginner-level" qualifications.
 On the other hand don't assume that a degree in a fitness-related field means the trainers is right for you.

 There is a very wide range of qualifications in the UK market (see our section on qualifications for the most common) including Diploma's NVQ's, Degree's and Certificates.
-A number of the qualifications you'll see will be quite specialised (for example an RSA Exercise to Music or a British Amateur Body Building Association - BAWLA certificate) and therefore may not be right for you.

 Your best option is to look for someone who has a great balance of qualifications in the area of training you are interested in, coupled with solid experience in a similarly related fitness area.